Bulgaria is one of the European countries that has been attracting many expats in recent years, and there are many reasons why.

 6. Popovo – the place where anyone can feel at home

 Popovo is a lovely, small town in North-Eastern Bulgaria, surrounded by forests and magnificent nature.
-It’s completely natural to see deers, boards, rabbits, hares, and squirrels moving through the villages.

 It’s a perfect place to live if you’re after a calm and relaxed way of living, where every moment is full of joy and a feeling of belonging.

-The people are extremely kind and generous.
+The people are incredibly kind and generous.
 Living in Popovo, you’ll soon start to feel as if all your neighbours are family.
 If you need anything, all you have to do is ask the neighbours.

-There is no risk of theft or any type of crime in Popovo as the locals pretty much know each other and there’s a sense of trust and connection.
+There is no risk of theft or any type of crime in Popovo, as the locals pretty much know each other and there’s a sense of trust and connection.
 You can safely leave your car unlocked and enjoy peace of mind knowing that nobody will touch it.

 Living in Popovo is a great way to be introduced to the old Bulgarian traditions and to truly explore what life in Bulgaria is like from a different perspective than that of the large city.